OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/azure-resource-manager/resource-manager-samples-cli-deploy.md

 fi

 if [[ -z "$resourceGroupLocation" ]]; then
-    echo "Enter a location below to create a new resource group else skip this" echo "ResourceGroupLocation:"
+    echo "Enter a location below toocreate a new resource group else skip this" echo "ResourceGroupLocation:"
     read resourceGroupLocation
 fi

-#templateFile Path - template file to be used
+#templateFile Path - template file toobe used
 templateFilePath="template.json"

 if [ ! -f "$templateFilePath" ]; then